RE:Animation – Superman (1940)The Dark Herald

 Welcome to the start of my new series of retrospectives on classic superhero animated productions here at Arkhaven Blog.
 And I am beginning with the granddaddy of them all.
 Superman (1941).

-In the two years between the publication of Action Comics #1 and 1940 Superman became an unmatched national phenomenon.
-His comics sold in the millions (seriously, they did), he had his own radio show, a giant balloon Superman floated over the Macy’s parade in New York.
+In the two years between the publication of Action Comics #1 and 1940, Superman became an unmatched national phenomenon.
+His comics sold in the millions (seriously, they did).
+He had his own radio show.
+A giant balloon Superman floated over the Macy’s parade in New York.
 And movie studios decided it was time to get into the cartoon superhero business.

 At the age of three, he immigrated from Poland to the USA.
 His family lived in one of the Jewish “ghettos” of Brooklyn.
 He did the usual budding artist thing of sketching constantly, in fact, his brother David joined him in this.
 He wanted to make a living as an artist, but his family insisted that he learn a trade.
-So, while the immigrant Fleischer family was willing to pay for high school (not free in those days) he had to attend the Mechanics and Tradesman’s School in mid-town Manhatten.
+While the immigrant Fleischer family was willing to pay for high school (not free in those days) he had to attend the Mechanics and Tradesman’s School in mid-town Manhatten.
 He was however allowed to continue his art training at the Art Students League of New York.

 It turned out that combining these two educations served Max Fleischer surprisingly well.

 He got a job as a sketch artist for Popular Science and began to explore his budding interest in photography.
 He also began work at the Brooklyn Daily Eagle.
 He worked his way up to doing his first comic strip; Little Algie.

 Max’s interest in mechanics, art, and photography were all combined when he invented and patented the roto-scope.
 The principle was simple enough, you used it to make a sketch of an actor that had been filmed in live-action, after you had the movement down you filled in the artwork and color.